 Customer support is often one of the most frustrating parts of running an agency.
 For example, a client might need help learning how to log in to their website, resetting their password, or accomplishing other basic tasks — even if you’ve already trained them on the tasks during the final stages of the project and provided them with documentation to reference.

 Knowledgebase software like Zendesk is great for building a self-service tool for clients.
 If clients email or call with a problem, you can refer them to knowledgebase articles that they can reference in the future.
 The service’s Answer Bot is also a great way to provide personalized support without taking up an engineer’s time or needing to hire support teams.
 NLP-powered softwares could also be explored if you want to push customer support automation to the next level.

 You should be focused on building and delivering client projects, but often times, you end up spending a lot of time on infrastructure and maintenance.
 In addition to developers wasting valuable time on server administration, you could have higher levels of downtime that can quickly cause client anger and frustration.

 EuroVPS solves these problems for digital agencies by managing all of their hosting needs.
 You don’t have to worry about server issues or downtime and can focus on building products.
 We have staff members available 24/7/365 to troubleshoot any problems that arise, and have an industry-leading 99.999% uptime SLA.

 The Bottom Line

 Digital agencies should define workflows early on and constantly look for ways to automate them.
+Workflows can be hidden in many places.
+If you find yourself turning to a spreadsheet to organise dynamic data, that’s a workflow.
+From client onboarding to automated task assignment to affiliate management, there are workflows everywhere and they all can be automated..
 By doing so, you will be able to take on more clients with fewer resources and ensure that each client has the same experience.
 There are many tools that can help with the automation process, including EuroVPS for managed hosting.